 - Sarongs – I think we have sarongs in every packing list.
 From covering up when visiting mosques, being used as a towel or keeping cool on a hot night.

 - Pack loose clothing with breathable fabric – cover up with fabric you know will breathe, especially if you plan on heading into the Sahara desert or to one of the coastal regions.
-Tunics are a great option as they can be dressed up or down, are light weight and offer good coverage.
+Tunics are a great option as they can be dressed up or down, are lightweight and offer good coverage.

-- Kleenex / toilet paper – be prepared for squat toilets by always carrying around toilet paper and small coins with you as many public toilets are not free.
+- Kleenex/toilet paper – be prepared for squat toilets by always carrying around toilet paper and small coins with you as many public toilets are not free.
 Handy wipes are also highly recommended.

 - Water bottle – Water is not potable in Turkey – do not drink or even brush your teeth with tap water.
 Consider taking a portable water bottle or a Steripen on your trip

-- Get lost in Istanbul – Shop at the Grand Baazar, take pictures from the top of Galata Tower, take in the nightlife in Ortakoy or sip turkish coffee.
+- Get lost in Istanbul – Shop at the Grand Baazar, take pictures from the top of Galata Tower, take in the nightlife in Ortakoy or sip Turkish coffee.
 Istanbul is your oyster ready to be cracked open and devoured!

-- Explore the other Istanbul– When one travels to this ancient city they think of The Bosphoros cutting through Europe and Asia, the Galata Tower looking towards the old city at Hajia Sophia and the Blue Mosque, but there is another side to Istanbul away from the top tourist stops and it begins with staying as a local.
+- Explore the other Istanbul– When one travels to this ancient city they think of The Bosphorus cutting through Europe and Asia, the Galata Tower looking towards the old city at Hajia Sophia and the Blue Mosque, but there is another side to Istanbul away from the top tourist stops and it begins with staying as a local.

 - Enter the Blue Mosque – explore the outside and inside of one of Istanbul's most famous landmarks: The Sultan Ahmed Mosque, more famously known as the Blue Mosque.